maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Sar żball fatali. %1ma tistax tkompli b'mod sigur u se tieqaf.</translation>

 YES
-There is a spacing error: "%1ma" should be "%1 ma" (missing space after %1).
+There is a small grammatical issue and a missing space in the translation: "%1ma" should be "%1 ma" (there is no space after %1), and "sar żball fatali" should be "seħħ żball fatali" for better accuracy.
+Also, "tieqaf" should be "jieqaf" for correct grammar.

 Correct translation:
-Sar żball fatali. %1 ma tistax tkompli b'mod sigur u se tieqaf.
+Seħħ żball fatali. %1 ma jistax ikompli b'mod sigur u se jieqaf.
 ```

 ```